CSCfi/csc-user-guide/docs/apps/grass.md

 ### GRASS GIS Command Line Interface

 In Puhti, GRASS GIS is included in [QGIS module](qgis.md).
 GRASS GIS command line tools can be used in an [interactive session](../computing/running/interactive-usage.md) or [batch jobs](../computing/running/getting-started.md).
-For using GRASS GIS, see [exmples for using GRASS GIS commands in Puhti with GRASS bash scripting, Python scripting or PyGRASS](https://github.com/csc-training/geocomputing/tree/master/grass).
+See [exmples for using GRASS GIS commands in Puhti with GRASS bash scripting, Python scripting or PyGRASS](https://github.com/csc-training/geocomputing/tree/master/grass).
+See also the references section at the end of this page.

 ### GRASS GIS Graphical User Interface